A ‘syndrome‘ is what acupuncturists trained in classical Chinese medicine treat. They are different from Western-defined diseases or illnesses.

 So, when someone consults a practitioner of Chinese medicine and explains all the problems he’s having, the practitioner is quietly working out what are the Chinese medicine syndromes involved.

-It's a collection of signs or symptoms of energetic imbalance in a patient's condition.
+It’s a collection of signs or symptoms of energetic imbalance in a patient’s condition.
 Each syndrome will have been gradually identified over the millennia, as being associated with the malfunction of one or more zang-fu.
+All this comes down to us in the form of TCM theory.
+Or your acupuncturist might be trained to use the 5 Elements tradition.
+Or both.

 Of course, acupuncturists trained the traditional Chinese way will also consider your health from the point of view of changes or problems in the flow of Qi along your acupuncture channels (also called acupuncture ‘meridians’).
 These produce another kind of syndrome.